What I’d teach my 18-year-old self if I could time travel

 If you have a job and you aren’t saving, then you can’t afford the life you’re living.

-If you’re living like your life is being recorded for Instagram, you’re being a dick and need to have a quiet word with yourself.
+If you’re living like your life is being recorded for Instagram, you’re being a tool and need to have a quiet word with yourself.

 If you’re not being insane, but still aren’t making enough to save, then you need to get a better paying job.
 Or a second job.